Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Discussion and Summary

 Based on the effective interactions derived from the Schrieffer-Wolff transformation, we speculate that the proximate WSe$_2$ monolayer effectively reduces the repulsive Coulomb interaction among doped electrons $V\sim V_0'$, which in turn weakens the attractive interactions responsible for valley and magnetic orders while enhancing those that promote superconductivity.
 To test this hypothesis, we propose a heterostructure of BBG with lighter 3d transition-metal monolayers that have weaker atomic SOC, to observe if superconductivity emerges.
-While hydrostatic pressure could enhance screening, it also increases the Ising SOC itself \cite{Szentpeteri2024}, making it difficult to disentangle the two effects.
+While hydrostatic pressure could be used to enhance screening, it also increases the Ising SOC itself \cite{Szentpeteri2024}, making it difficult to disentangle the two effects.
 Future theoretical and experimental studies are needed to understand the enhancement of superconductivity in BBG heterostructures with strong Ising SOC.
+Our study is limited to $\mbfq = 0$ order parameters, and finite $\mbfq \neq 0$ orders including intervalley magnetic order and FFLO superconducting states are also interesting subjects for future study.